How to Facilitate a SAFe® ART Health / SAFe® Portfolio Health Assessment

 Session Purpose and Outcomes:

 - Ensure the right attendees are being invited.
-(Leaders and coaches of an Agile Release Train or Portfolio
+(Leaders and coaches of an Agile Release Train or Portfolio).

 - Include leaders of the ART or Portfolio

 - If you have some people who you would like to complete the assessment to provide their input but who will not be part of the growth team, you can include them as Stakeholders.
-For the SAFe ART Health Radar, for example, this might include Product Owners, ScrumMasters and other representatives from the teams.
-Stakeholders for the SAFe Radars will receive a survey with the same questions as team members.
+For the SAFe® ART Health Radar, for example, this might include Product Owners, ScrumMasters and other representatives from the teams.
+Stakeholders for the these radars will receive a survey with the same questions as team members.
 Their responses can be filtered when viewing the radar results.

-- Set up the assessment.
-Follow this tutorial to learn how to set up an assessment: How do I Create and Launch an Assessment.
+- Follow this tutorial to learn how to set up an assessment: How do I Create and Launch an Assessment.

-- Complete the Assessment: Once the team is familiar with the survey questions, you may want to send the survey in advance of the retrospective session (we recommend no more than a week in advance).
+- Complete the Assessment: Once the team is familiar with the survey questions, you may want to send the survey in advance (we recommend no more than a week in advance).
 This will free up more time in the retrospective for discussion and developing the growth plan.

-Analyze the Radar: You can have the group break into smaller groups of 2-3 and discuss an area of the radar to identify the top gaps they see and report back to the larger group.
+- Analysis and Discussion: You can have the group break into smaller groups of 2-3 and discuss an area of the radar to identify the top gaps they see and report back to the larger group.
 (This is a 10-15 minute activity.)

-- Write 2-3 Growth Items for the Top Gaps: Form small groups to work on quarterly OKRs for the top 2-3 items and then present to the rest of the group for feedback.
+- Write 2-3 Growth Items for the Top Gaps: Form small groups to work on stories for the top 2-3 items and then present to the rest of the group for feedback.

-Gain Consensus on Ownership: At least one person will need to volunteer to take ownership of each OKR.
-The owner(s) will need to take an action item to write stories with acceptance criteria, prior to the team’s first planning session.
+- Gain Consensus on Ownership: At least one person will need to volunteer to take ownership of each growth item.
+The owner(s) will need to take an action item to write acceptance criteria, prior to the team’s first planning session.

-Next Steps: Facilitate a discussion with the group to determine the Agile ceremonies and cadence that they can agree to for how they will work together as a growth team.
+- Next Steps: Facilitate a discussion with the group to determine the Agile ceremonies and cadence that they can agree to for how they will work together as a continuous improvement team.